Project: Portrait Exhibition

 Advertising: Bringing in new visitors

 A simple arresting image formed a poster that was displayed across the town to attract new visitors to the museum.
+The split portrait – one half a child prisoner, the other half a wealthy lady – reflected the exhibition’s exploration of culture and society.

 Exhibition Curator, Wisbech & Fenland Museum